Enjoy delicious homemade orange rolls with a creamy texture and fresh orange slices. Try this citrusy delight with Cadbury Desserts Corner

-You’re in the right place if you are looking for an orange rolls recipe, we’ll guide you through the cake baking to the fun rolling part.
+You’re in the right place if you are looking for an orange rolls recipe, we’ll guide you through the cake baking to the fun rolling part of the fruity cake roll.
 While this recipe does not entail an orange glaze recipe, it’s a perfect pairing to your homemade orange rolls, you can drizzle or coat the top of the orange roll with the glaze and serve right away.

 Orange Cream Roll Recipe